-The Board /General Meeting for the Columbia Park Neighborhood will be held Monday September 21, 2020 at 6:30 pm via ZOOM.
+The Board /General Meeting for the Columbia Park Neighborhood will be held Monday January 25, 2021 at 6:30 pm via ZOOM.
 Please follow the link below or call in at the number that is part of the ZOOM invitation below.
 We have provided links to the documents which are part of the meeting in the agenda.
 If you will need paper copies please let Liz know and they will be printed for you to pick up.

 For reasonable accommodations, alternative formats, translation services, please contact CPNA staffer Liz at 612-390-3735 or contact at columbiapark dot org.
-People who are deaf or hard of hearing may use a relay service to call.
+People who are deaf or hard of hearing may use a relay

 Time: Jan 25, 2021 06:30 PM Central Time (US and Canada)

 Join Zoom Meeting

 One tap mobile